ankitjindal9404/MERN-Blog-Platform/README.md

 Follow the installation instructions for the Frontend and Backend below.

-Setup Frontend

-For details on setting up the frontend, visit the Frontend README .

-Setup Backend

-For details on setting up the backend, visit the Backend README .

-Running the Application
+## Running the Application

 To run the application, make sure both the frontend and backend are set up and running:

-Start the backend by following the Backend README
-.
+### Setup Frontend

-Start the frontend by following the Frontend README
+For details on setting up the frontend, visit the Frontend README.

-.
+### Setup Backend

+For details on setting up the backend, visit the Backend README.

 Visit http://localhost:3000 to see the application in action.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.